 When facing mental health problems, seeking treatment for a severe illness or injury can be more difficult than many realize.
 Just the simple act of getting dressed and leaving the house is more than some can manage.
 Fortunately, there’s a better option.

-DispatchHealth is the home care alternative that will bring the emergency room to your living room.
+DispatchHealth is the home care alternative that will bring medical care to your living room.
 In addition to treating acute health problems, DispatchHealth can prescribe medications, take blood tests and suture wounds.
-Each medical kit brought on-site contains roughly 70 percent of the tools and technologies found in an ER, allowing the medical team to perform a variety of advanced tests and lab treatments, including a 12-lead EKG, IV fluids, placing catheters and more.
+Each medical kit brought on-site contains nearly all of the tools and technologies found in an ER, allowing the medical team to perform a variety of advanced tests and lab treatments, including a 12-lead EKG, IV fluids, placing catheters and more.

 Imagine a caring team of ER-trained medical staff who come to you to help you feel better!
 The best part?
 The medical cost for a DispatchHealth visit is about one-tenth of the medical cost for an emergency room visit.
 And since they meet you in your home, they’re uniquely situated to assess more than just physical health.
 So the next time you need medical care, why not get it delivered?